-- This post has affiliate links, see disclaimer below for more information.
+- This post has affiliate links; see the disclaimer below for more information.

-This year I decided I wanted to create several thematic one day units to do with my children during this season.
-Units that were fun, but still educational, and would bring us together as a family.
+This year I decided I wanted to create several thematic one-day units to do with my children during this season.
+Units that were fun but still educational and would bring us together as a family.
 One of our themes is peppermint.
-There were already several activities that we enjoy that involve peppermint, so I simply had to gather them together for a day of fun.
+We already enjoy several activities that involve peppermint, so I simply had to gather them together for a day of fun.

 When I think about peppermint snacks, my first thought is peppermint hot cocoa.
 It is a family favorite and so easy.
 Simply make some hot cocoa and add in peppermint candy or candy canes.
 You could even sub in peppermint extract, but my children love to watch the candy cane melt into the hot cocoa.
 You can make the cocoa from scratch or simply use packets.
 Whatever works best for your family.

-Music is probably not the first thing you think of when you think of peppermint but if you wanted to add a bit of music to your study, the nutcracker is the perfect choice.
+Music is probably not the first thing you think of when you think of peppermint, but if you wanted to add a bit of music to your study, the nutcracker is a perfect choice.
 The Russian dance of the Candy Canes is a great way to combine peppermint with music and dance.
-As we study through some of the nutcracker this year we are using Maestro Classic’s The Nutcracker.
+As we study through some of the Nutcracker this year, we are using Maestro Classic’s The Nutcracker.
 Played by the London Philharmonic Orchestra and narrated by Jim Weiss.
-Mrs. Mary over at SQUILT music also has a great Nutcracker study if you wanted to go deeper and learn more.
+Mrs. Mary over at SQUILT music also has a great Nutcracker study if you want to learn more.

 Resource Library and Affiliate Disclosure

 When you sign up for the Schoolin’ Swag free resource library you will get a link and password to the library, we are adding to the library each month with new items.
 You will also get a bi-weekly newsletter email to keep you up to date on what we have going on.